2020 Honda CR-V vs Toyota RAV4

 Having the right in-cabin features can really be a life saver during traffic jams during your morning commute.
 Both of these vehicles include dashboard-mounted displays that are used to select your audio entertainment.
 Both the RAV4 and CR-V include radios, auxiliary, and USB inputs for portable media devices, along with Bluetooth®.
 The Bluetooth® allows for both hands-free phone calls and even audio streaming through the respective sound systems.

-There are two components that the 2019 CR-V includes that isn’t featured with the RAV4.
-The Speed-Sensitive Volume Control is a feature that adjusts the audio levels during loud engine performance.
-The CR-V also includes Pandora® compatibility, which provides access to thousands of internet radio stations that can be customized.
+There are two components that the 2020 CR-V includes that aren’t featured with the RAV4.
+The Speed-Sensitive Volume Compensation is a feature that adjusts the audio levels during loud engine performance.
+The CR-V also includes Pandora® compatibility, which provides access to thousands of customizable internet radio stations.

 Cabin Dimensions & Cargo Space

 Each of these crossovers offers up plenty of space for their respective cabins.
 The Honda CR-V leads in overall cabin space with 105.9 cubic feet.
-The RAV4, on the other hand, has its passengers slightly cramped at 98.9 cubic feet of cabin space.
-The difference in space is noticeable between the respective front and rear head- and legroom, but the biggest disparities in space revolve around their cargo areas.
+The RAV4, on the other hand, has its passengers comparatively cramped at 98.9 cubic feet of cabin space.
+Not only does the CR-V have more room for its passengers, but it also has more storage space for all their stuff, too.

-Deciding Between the 2019 Honda CR-V vs Toyota RAV4
+Deciding Between the 2020 Honda CR-V and Toyota RAV4